Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: : Lightweight Learning Framework for E-commerce MFMs

 \subsection{\mbox{Caption Quality Evaluation}}

-Existing multimodal e-commerce methods use the available images for each item~\cite{chia2022fashionclip, zhuge2021kaleido, gao2020fashionbert} and do not differentiate their potential contributions to the e-commerce tasks.
-This strategy is denoted as \allcap (\underline{u}se \underline{i}t \underline{a}lways).
-However, not all the images in e-commerce tasks are of high quality or contain pertinent information to the e-commerce tasks.
-To ensure the image information effectively contributes to e-commerce tasks, \pipeline incorporates a caption quality evaluation module, denoted as \CQE, to assess whether the images, as described by their generated captions, should be utilized.
+Existing multimodal e-commerce methods use all available images equally~\cite{zhuge2021kaleido, gao2020fashionbert} without evaluating their potential contributions to the target tasks.
+We denote this strategy as \allcap (\underline{u}se \underline{i}t \underline{a}lways).
+However, not all product images are high-quality or contain pertinent information, particularly under different contextual conditions.
+To ensure that the visual data contributes effectively and meaningfully in different conditions, \pipeline incorporates a caption quality evaluation module -- \CQE, to assess whether the generated captions, and thus the corresponding product images, meaningfully contribute to the task and should be utilized.

-\CQE evaluates generated image caption qualities via predicting whether or not the captions provide beneficial information within the given context for the target task, that is, via a binary classification. \CQE uses powerful LLMs (e.g., Llama-3.1-8B-Instruct) or MFMs (e.g., Llama-3.2-11B-Vision-Instruct) as the binary classifiers.
-These models leverage the relevant context and carefully curated instructions (detailed in Appendix~\ref{sec:appendix:instr}) to perform zero-shot evaluations, determining if the generated caption should be utilized.
+\CQE evaluates caption qualities by determining whether or not the captions provide beneficial information for the target task via binary classification.
+It employs powerful LLMs and MFMs as classifiers, leveraging the contextual information and well-curated instructions (detailed in Appendix~\ref{sec:appendix:instr}) for zero-shot evaluations, predicting if the generated caption should be utilized.
+To mitigate inconsistencies in LLM-based predictions~\cite{bonagiri2024measuring}, \CQE aggregates outputs from five LLMs via \underline{m}ajority \underline{v}oting, denoted as \majvote, to reach a consensus as the final decision. \pipeline integrates only captions deemed beneficial, enabling a more strategic and deliberate fusion of multimodal data.
+We use five generalist models as the binary classifiers for \majvote: Llama-3.2-3B-Instruct, Llama-3.1-8B-Instruct, and Llama-3.2-Vision-Instruct~\cite{dubey2024llama3}, as well as Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral}, and Phi-3.5-mini-Instruct~\cite{abdin2024phi3}.

-A known limitation of LLM-based classifiers is that they could generate inconsistent predictions for the same input across multiple runs~\cite{bonagiri2024measuring}.
-To enable robust prediction, \CQE first utilizes five LLMs/MFMs to generate predictions independently, and then uses \underline{m}ajority \underline{v}oting, denoted as \majvote, to get their consensus as the final predicition.
-Only when \CQE is positive about the utilities of the captions, \pipeline will integrate captions with other item textual information for the target task, implementing a more strategic and deliberate fusion of multimodal data.

-\subsection{\mbox{Modality-unified e-Commerce Module}}
+\subsection{\mbox{Modality-unified E-commerce Module}}